Other Frequently Asked Questions

 Expand all

-Which test do I need if I have a Minnesota Bilingual or Multilingual Seal or a World Certificate?
+I have a Minnesota Bilingual or Multilingual Seal or a World Certificate.
+What are my next steps?

 The College of Liberal Arts (CLA) recognizes and celebrates proficiency in languages other than English, certified through Minnesota Bilingual and Multilingual Seals and World Language Proficiency Certificates.
-Students who have received a Seal or Certificate are eligible to take CLA's Language Proficiency Exam (LPE) to fulfill the CLA Second Language Requirement and for access to third-year language courses.
+Students who have received a Seal or Certificate are eligible to take CLA's Language Proficiency Exam (LPE) to fulfill the CLA Second Language Requirement, earn an endorsement line on their transcript, and for access to third-year language courses.
 Students with a Seal or Certificate do not need to take the Entrance Proficiency Test (EPT) unless they need placement into a second-year language course.

 In cases where the language being certified with a Seal or Certificate does not have an LPE available, students will be directed to faculty on campus who teach that language for assessment or to an Individual Language Assessment (ILA) for languages not taught on campus.